-Groundswell is made up of a volunteer board of 11 trustees who make the decisions for the fund.
-Board members sit for a two year term and can serve two consecutive terms.
-Board members come from a variety of different social justice organizing backgrounds and do the work of running the fund.
+Groundswell is made up of a volunteer board of 12 trustees who make the decisions for the fund.
+Trustees sit for a two-year term and can serve consecutive terms.
+Coming from a variety of different social justice organizing backgrounds, trustees do the work of running the fund.

 Jackie Esmonde has been involved in social justice movements since the global justice movement.
-She is a lawyer in the legal clinic system, and a member of the Prison Justice Committee of the Law Union of Ontario.
+She is a lawyer working in the areas of public interest, Indigenous rights, labour, and human rights law.

-Stefanie Gude learns most of what she knows through being involved in anti-poverty and migrant justice organizing, and in support of the struggle for indigenous sovereignty.
-She has worked as a legal assistant, waitress, administrator, and television producer, among other things.
-Based in Toronto for the past decade or so, she recently moved to southern France.
+Stefanie Gude (she/her) has deep roots in anti-poverty and migrant justice organizing, and striving to support the struggle for Indigenous sovereignty.
+She has worked as a legal assistant, waitress, administrator, television producer, and editor, among other things.
+Based in Toronto for over a decade, she now lives in southern France.

 Mostafa Henaway (he/him) is a long-time community organizer, activist, radio producer, and writer.
 He has been a community organizer with the Immigrant Workers Centre (IWC) in Montreal since 2007, organizing with textile and warehouse workers, and other precarious immigrants and migrants for both migrant and labour justice.
 He has also been active in Palestine solidarity campaigns for many years.
 Before moving to Montreal, Mostafa was active in anti-poverty, anti-war, and Indigenous sovereignty organizing.
 Mostafa was a radio producer in Toronto and still is in Montreal.
 He is also doing a PhD on logistics and warehouse workers.